data-and-visualization/git-tutorial/install_requirements.md

         1. Wait till you see `Enter file in which to save the key (/c/Users/<<yourNetID>>/.ssh/id_rsa):`.
         1. Hit `Enter` and accept the default location
+        1. If you see a message `Overwrite (y/n)?`, type 'n' and hit enter.
+Do you already use GIT?
+Check with a local Administator if you don't know.

+            - You can save a key with a different name.
+            - e.g. id_forworkshop.rsa

         1. JRLJRLJLR -- does it make sense to `Enter passphrase (empty for no passphrase):`

     1. Close the Shell